 How can I find time to be active?

-It is a triangular walk designed back when the site cared for tuberculosis patients, when rest combined with gentle exercise outdoors was considered the best tonic during recuperation time from the disease.
+This triangular walk was designed back when the site cared for patients suffering from tuberculosis (TB).
+Rest combined with gentle exercise outside was considered the best medicine when patients were recuperating from the disease.

 Reasons to take a daily 10-minute walk: